rcw3bb/gconf/README.md

 # GConf

-A simple gosu configuration manager.
+A simple gosu implementation of configuration manager.

 ## Public Constructors